ysbioinfo/NeoSV/README.md

 * Add an additional parameter erc, which enable users filter neoantigens by EL (eluted ligand) rank

 # Background
 Neoantigens are considered as ideal targets for immunotherapies because they are tumor-specifc and not subject to immune tolerance.
-Previous studies have been focused on single nucleotide variation (SNV) and insertion-and-deletion (indel), with the neoantigens from structural variation (SV) less characterized.
+Previous studies have been focused on single nucleotide variation (SNV) and insertion-and-deletion (indel), with the neoantigens from structural variation (SV) poorly characterized.

 We developed a Python package-NeoSV-to **_annotate_** the effect of SVs on protein and **_predict_** potential neoantigens created by SVs.
 We have successfully applied NeoSV to thousands of tumor genomes from Pan Cancer Analysis of Whole Genomes (PCAWG) and constructed a comprehensive repertoire of SV-derived neoantigens.
-For more detailed information, please see our paper.
+For more details, please read our paper:

+Shi, Y., Jing, B. & Xi, R. Comprehensive analysis of neoantigens derived from structural variation across whole genomes from 2528 tumors.
+Genome Biol 24, 169 (2023)

 # Install
 ### Prerequisites